 If a document must be notarized, yes, a Notary Public must be present at the time of signing.
 A Notary Public is a person commissioned by a particular state or county jurisdiction to perform a variety of notarial acts must do so with great specificity and accuracy.
 Among these, an Notary Public is vested with the authority to administer oaths, and execute jurats.

-What is The Role of a Notary Public in a Charlotte Process Serving Company?
+What is The Role of a Notary Public in a Port Charlotte, FL Process Serving Company?

-A Notary Public, whether employed by a Charlotte process serving business, or not, must adhere to the state or county laws regarding Notary Publics within the jurisdiction where he or she has been commissioned.
+A Notary Public, whether employed by a Port Charlotte, Florida process serving business, or not, must adhere to the state or county laws regarding Notary Publics within the jurisdiction where he or she has been commissioned.
 These duties and obligations transcend other duties that may be assigned by anyone else including an employer

-What About the Content of the Charlotte Affidavit, Proof or Return on Service Executed?
+What About the Content of the Port Charlotte, FL Affidavit, Proof or Return on Service Executed?